sejuaju/AUTONIX-Frontend/src/styles/responsive/README.md

 ## Best Practices

-1. **Mobile First**: Mulai dengan styling mobile, kemudian tambahkan untuk layar lebih besar
+1. **Mobile First**: Start with mobile styling, then add for larger screens
-2. **Progressive Enhancement**: Tambahkan fitur advanced untuk layar besar
+2. **Progressive Enhancement**: Add advanced features for larger screens
-3. **Performance**: Import hanya file yang diperlukan
+3. **Performance**: Import only necessary files
-4. **Consistency**: Gunakan spacing dan font size yang konsisten
+4. **Consistency**: Use consistent spacing and font sizes
-5. **Testing**: Test di berbagai device dan ukuran layar
+5. **Testing**: Test on various devices and screen sizes

 ## Maintenance

-- **Update Breakpoints**: Edit di file individual sesuai kebutuhan
+- **Update Breakpoints**: Edit individual files as needed
-- **Add New Breakpoints**: Buat file baru dan tambahkan import di `index.css`
+- **Add New Breakpoints**: Create new files and add imports in `index.css`
-- **Remove Unused Styles**: Hapus CSS yang tidak digunakan untuk optimasi
+- **Remove Unused Styles**: Delete unused CSS for optimization

 ## Notes

-- Semua file menggunakan `max-width` dan `min-width` untuk precision
+- All files use `max-width` and `min-width` for precision
-- Hover effects hanya diterapkan pada desktop+ untuk performa
+- Hover effects are only applied on desktop+ for performance
-- Utility classes tersedia untuk semua breakpoint
+- Utility classes are available for all breakpoints
-- Grid system otomatis menyesuaikan kolom berdasarkan layar
+- Grid system automatically adjusts columns based on screen size